Clearbox-AI/StructuredDataProfiling/README.md

 # Examples
 You can find a couple of notebook examples in the [examples](./examples) folder.
 # To-dos
+Disclaimer: this library is still very early stage.
+Among other things, we still need to:

 - [ ] Support more data formats (Feather, Parquet)
 - [ ] Add more Expectations
 - [ ] Integrate PII identification using Presidio
-- [ ] Compile part of the profiling routines using Cython
+- [ ] Optimise and compile part of the profiling routines using Cython
 - [ ] Write library tests